andyandikko/Trading_Competition_UChicago/README.md

 # Trading Competition Meta-Learning Project

 ## Overview
 This 2-day long development project implements an innovative trading strategy that secured 8th place in a Masters-level trading competition at UChicago.
-By combining meta-learning techniques with traditional quantitative analysis, the system achieved top performance among low-frequency equities trading strategies during live paper trading.
+By combining meta-learning techniques with traditional quantitative analysis, the system achieved top performance among non-crypto based strategies during live paper trading.

 The strategy builds upon learnings from the M6 Financial Forecasting Competition, incorporating: